Sunday, 28 April 2013

 He inherited his family's estate at Bagnall from his father in 1727.

 Adams, Richard (1739-1811) of Bagnall and Cobridge Gate.
 Third son of William Adams (1702-75) of Bagnall, born 17 August 1739.
-About 1759 he borrowed money from his father and established himself as a potter at Cobridge in Burslem, making unmarked salt glaze and white stoneware; about 1780 he expanded the works and transferred to the production of painted and enamelled creamware; he retired in 1793.
-He married Elizabeth (d.
-1834), daughter of John Jackson of Greenwood Hall and Whitfield (Staffs) and had issue:
+Apprenticed at the Holden Lane Pottery.
+About 1759 he borrowed money from his father and established himself as a potter at Cobridge in Burslem, making unmarked salt glaze and white stoneware; about 1780 he expanded the works and transferred to the production of painted and enamelled creamware; he retired in 1793 and turned to country pursuits, especially shooting.
+He married, 12 May 1765 at Whitmore (Staffs), Elizabeth (1745-1834), daughter of John Jackson of Greenwood Hall (Staffs) and had issue:

 (1) William Adams (1772-1829) (q.v.);